chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 });
 ```

 The ping command invokes the callback immediately without any asynchronous logic and returns a [`PingReturn`](#pingreturn) object for determining whether or not the main CMP script has loaded yet and whether GDPR applies; therefore, the only command required to be on the page in a stub before the rest of the commands are implemented.
-See the section ["What does the gdprApplies value mean"](#what-does-the-gdprapplies-value-mean) for more.
+See the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean) for more.

 The `callback` shall be invoked only once per api call with this command.